National leader in ophthalmic education and training

 This unique course, taught since 1999, pairs high school freshmen, sophomores and juniors with OHSU scientists.
 The program is directed by James Rosenbaum, M.D., Edward Neuwelt, M.D., Richard Rosenbaum, M.D., Tammy Martin, Ph.D., and Kendra Farris, M.D.
 Learn more about participating in this program.

 We offer a clerkship program that gives medical students — from OHSU and elsewhere — experience in ophthalmic subspecialties.
-The clerkships are four weeks long, and include one week in our comprehensive division, one week on our consult service and two weeks tailored to the student's interest.
+The clerkships, often referred to as away rotations or ophthalmology elective for medical students, are four weeks long, and include one week in our comprehensive division, one week on our consult service and two weeks tailored to the student's interest.

-OHSU medical students who are interested in a clerkship should contact Melissa Riley, ophthalmology clerkship coordinator, or call 503-494-8173.
+OHSU medical students who are interested in a clerkship should contact Raymond Martinez, ophthalmology clerkship coordinator.

 Non-OHSU medical students interested in a clerkship should apply after March 1 through the online Visiting Student Application Service (VSAS).